-a.
+- a.
 (S) Impact on SINCGARS.
-Operation of WARLOCK-Red or the SSVJ in the same vehicle prevented communications using SINCGARS.
-Using the WARLOCK-Red or SSVJ in vehicles located 50 meters distant from vehicles using Blue Force communications allows usable communications.
-Greatly shortening the LOS terrestrial (nonsatellite) radio frequency (RF) link distance allows use of the WARLOCK-Red or SSVJ within the same vehicle.
+Operation of WARLOCK-Red in the same vehicle prevented communications using SINCGARS.
+Using the WARLOCK-Red in vehicles located 50 meters distant from vehicles using Blue Force communications allows usable communications.
+Greatly shortening the LOS terrestrial (nonsatellite) radio frequency (RF) link distance allows use of the WARLOCK-Red within the same vehicle. - b.

-b.
 (S) Impact on EPLRS/FBCB2.
-Operation of WARLOCK-Red or the SSVJ in the same vehicle prevented communications using EPLRS/FBCB2.
-Using the WARLOCK-Red located 50 meters distant (100 meters for SSVJ) allows usable communications.
-Greatly reducing the LOS terrestrial (nonsatellite) RF links allows use of the WARLOCK-Red or the SSVJ within the same vehicle.
+Operation of WARLOCK-Red in the same vehicle prevented communications using EPLRS/FBCB2.
+Using the WARLOCK-Red located 50 meters distant allows usable communications.
+Greatly reducing the LOS terrestrial (nonsatellite) RF links allows use of the WARLOCK-Red within the same vehicle. - c.

-c.
 (S) Impact on BFT/FBCB2.
 Operation of WARLOCK-Red in the same vehicle prevented communications using BFT/FBCB2.
-SSVJ and WARLOCK-Green impact on BFT/FBCB2 was not tested.
-Using the WARLOCK-Red in vehicles located 50 meters distant allows usable communications.
+WARLOCK-Green impact on BFT/FBCB2 was not tested.
+Using the WARLOCK-Red in vehicles located 50 meters distant allows usable communications. - d.

-d.
 (S) Impact on Motorola XTS 3000 Handheld Radios.
-Operation of WARLOCK-Red, SSVJ, or the WARLOCK-Green within 50 meters of the Motorola handhelds prevented usable communications.
+Operation of WARLOCK-Red or the WARLOCK-Green within 50 meters of the Motorola handhelds prevented usable communications.
 Jammer standoff distances greater than 50 meters were not tested due to insufficient time.

-e.
+- e.
 (S) Impact on Garmin RINO FRS/GMRS Handheld Radios.
-Operation of WARLOCK-Red or the SSVJ in the same vehicle prevented communications using the RINO radios.
-Jammer standoff distances greater than 50 meters were not tested.
+Operation of WARLOCK-Red in the same vehicle prevented communications using the RINO radios.
+Jammer standoff distances greater than 50 meters were not tested. - f.

-f.
 (S) Impact on SPITFIRE (AN/PSC-5).
-Communications were not affected by any of the IED jammers.
+Communications were not affected by either of the IED jammers. - g.

-g.
 (S) Impact on GPS PLGR.
-Operation can be severely degraded if the WARLOCK-Red or SSVJ antennas are mounted too close to the GPS PLGR antenna.
+Operation can be severely degraded if the WARLOCK-Red antenna is mounted too close to the GPS PLGR antenna.